-Major Units: 36 Total Units: Minimum of 60 (State Code: 08235; TOP Code: 101200; Academic Plan: C008235C)
+Major Units: 36-37 Total Units: Minimum of 60 (State Code: 08235; TOP Code: 101200; Academic Plan: C008235C)

 Students interested in pursuing a career in photography as a photographer, photographic post-production technician, photographic assistant, or entrepreneurial business owner in photography will learn the skills necessary to enter the job market.
-The core program consists of rigorous training in black and white analog photography, including film exposure, film processing, printing, introduction to the Zone System, medium and large format photography, and studio photography.
-Classroom training in elective requirements includes instruction with professional digital cameras, computers and computer software programs used in the industry, professional scanners, professional digital printers, professional lighting equipment, and photographic accessories.
+The core program consists of rigorous training in camera operations and image composition.
+Classroom training includes instruction with 35mm film cameras and professional digital cameras, computers and computer software programs used in the industry, professional scanners, professional digital printers, professional lighting equipment, and photographic accessories.
 An emphasis is placed on image optimization including color correction and contrast control.
-Students produce a professional portfolio targeting their chosen area, including publication media (print or web), commercial photography, advertising photography, portraiture, product photography, location photography, editorial photography, photojournalism, and fine art photography.
+Students produce a professional print and digital portfolio targeting their chosen area of focus.

-- Make informed decisions regarding the proper selection of equipment and materials, including camera formats, lens focal lengths, film selection, and print formats based upon the needs of individual photographic assignments. - Pre-visualize the final photographs including locations, subject matter, natural lighting techniques, and composition based on particular photographic assignments. - Accurately calculate proper exposure in camera, including selection of appropriate shutter speeds and apertures with the use of a light meter, and properly calculate development times and printing times based on film selection for specific photographic assignments. - Produce a cohesive body of work as a portfolio that demonstrates personal style, aesthetic awareness, and technical proficiency. - Understand the concepts and professional lighting techniques in the studio and on location.
+- Make informed decisions regarding the proper selection of equipment and materials, including camera formats, lens focal lengths, film selection, and print formats based upon the needs of individual photographic assignments. - Pre-visualize the final photographs including locations, subject matter, natural lighting techniques, and composition based on particular photographic assignments. - Accurately calculate proper exposure in camera, including selection of appropriate shutter speeds and apertures with the use of a light meter. - Produce a cohesive body of work as a portfolio that demonstrates personal style, aesthetic awareness, and technical proficiency. - Understand the concepts and professional lighting techniques in the studio and on location.

-Requirements for the Applied Photography Associate of Arts degree may be met by completing: (a) 24 units of major core courses and 12 units of major elective courses with a grade of "C" or better; (b) all general education requirements (English and Math must be completed with a grade of "C" or better); (c) a minimum of 60 degree-applicable units with a cumulative grade point average of 2.0 or higher; and (d) a minimum of 12 units must be taken at LACC.
+Requirements for the Applied Photography Associate of Arts degree may be met by completing: (a) 21 units of major core courses and 15-16 units of major elective courses with a grade of "C" or better; (b) all general education requirements (English and Math must be completed with a grade of "C" or better); (c) a minimum of 60 degree-applicable units with a cumulative grade point average of 2.0 or higher; and (d) a minimum of 12 units must be taken at LACC.

-PHOTO 010 BEGINNING PHOTOGRAPHY3

-PHOTO 001 ELEMENTARY PHOTOGRAPHY6

-PHOTO 007 EXPLORING DIGITAL PHOTOGRAPHY

-PHOTO 046 PHOTOGRAPHIC DIGITAL IMAGING3

-OR

 ART 250 INTRODUCTION TO DIGITAL ARTS

-PHOTO 050 SPECIALTY FIELDS
+PHOTO 010 BEGINNING PHOTOGRAPHY

+PHOTO 016 FUNDAMENTAL COMMERCIAL

+PHOTOGRAPHY

+PHOTO 034 HISTORY OF PHOTOGRAPHY3

 PHOTO 107 INTERMEDIATE DIGITAL PHOTOGRAPHY

+ART 931 COOPERATIVE EDUCATION - ART

-PHOTO 501 MEDIA AESTHETICS AND DESIGN
+PHOTO 501 MEDIA AESTHETICS AND DESIGN FOR

-FOR FILM AND DIGITAL MEDIA
+FILM AND DIGITAL MEDIA

 OR

-CINEMA 501 MEDIA AESTHETICS AND DESIGN
+CINEMA 501 MEDIA AESTHETICS AND DESIGN FOR

-FOR FILM AND DIGITAL MEDIA
+FILM AND DIGITAL MEDIA